State Tax Filing Resources

 The Georgia (GA) Department of Labor (DOL) requires valid social security numbers (SSNs) on the wage detail report.

-- The GA DOL has added an edit check to their tax and wage report electronic filing process.
-They will begin rejecting any tax and wage report that is filed with a Federal ID number that they cannot match to the GA DOL system.
+• The GA DOL has added an edit check to their tax and wage report electronic filing process.
+They're rejecting any tax and wage report that is filed with a Federal ID number that they can't match to the GA DOL system.
 If we receive notification of a mismatch, Paychex will notify you and include instructions about how to resolve the situation.
-If the mismatch is not resolved, you will be responsible for remitting the tax and wage report and payments to the GA DOL.
+If the mismatch is not resolved, you will be responsible for remitting the tax and wage reports and payments to the GA DOL until the issue is resolved.

 The following business types must continue to complete a paper DOL-1A, Application for GA DOL: